nelmio/alice/README.md

 As you see in the last line, you can also pass arguments to those just as if you were calling a function.

+To pass Faker Data to another Faker provider, you can use the `$fake()` closure within faker calls.
+For example use `$fake('firstName', 'de_DE')` or `$fake('numberBetween', null, 1, 200)` to call Faker.
+Pass the provider to call followed by the locale (or null) and then the arguments to the provider.

+In plain PHP fixtures the `$fake` closure is also available.

 #### Localized Fake Data ####

 Faker can create localized data for adresses, phone numbers and so on.
 You can